BodyTite – Radio Frequency Laser Assisted Liposuction

 What about cellulite?

 Cellulite is essentially fat with hardened cell walls and fibrous bands causing tethering of the cells.
-The Radio-frequency assisted liposuction will break down the fibrous bands causing the dimpling of cellulite and destroys the fat cells!
+The Radio-frequency assisted liposuction will break down the fibrous bands causing the dimpling in the treated area.

 Does it hurt?

-No!
 A local anaesthetic is applied to the area to be treated and the procedure is virtually painless.
-The initial introduction of local anaesthesia may be uncomfortable and you may experience an odd sensation of the laser moving in the fatty tissue but this is not painful.
+The initial introduction of local anaesthesia may be uncomfortable and the patient may experience an odd sensation of the laser moving in the fatty tissue, but this is not painful.

-You should only need one treatment, but this does depend on your size and the number of areas they want treated.
+Our patients usually only need one treatment, but this does depend on their size and the number of areas they want treated.
 It also depends on how well they maintain a healthy lifestyle.

-The doctor doing your assessment will advise you on this at your initial consultation.
+The doctor doing the assessment will advise on this at the initial consultation.
 A maximum of three areas can be treated at one time, and it will take approximately five hours to do the three areas.

-You will need to take the day of the procedure off and ideally we would recommend that you take the day off after the procedure as well.
+Our patients usually need to take the day of the procedure off and ideally we would recommend that they take the day off after the procedure as well.

-What must I do before treatment (pre-operative care)?
+What must be done before the treatment (pre-operative care)?

-You will be advised at your initial assessment about pre-operative do’s and don’ts. ie: Avoid blood thinners including anti-inflammatories as they will lead to bruising.
+Patients will be advised at their initial assessment about pre-operative do’s and don’ts. ie: Avoid blood thinners including anti-inflammatories as they will lead to bruising.
 This includes Omegas 3 and 6.

-What must I do after treatment (post-operative care)?
+What must be done after treatment (post-operative care)?

-- You will need to wear an elasticised garment on the treated area for two weeks.
+- To wear an elasticised garment on the treated area for two weeks.

 - Take a course of antibiotics.

-- No high-impact exercise for two weeks, but don’t stop exercising- cycling, walking and rowing are good aerobic exercises.
+- No high-impact exercise for two weeks, but don’t stop exercising (cycling, walking and rowing are good low impact aerobic exercises).

 - You may have sutures, and these will need to be removed after 7 days.

-- You will need to attend two follow-up consultations: one at 6 weeks and one at 6 months.
-This is to check on your results and to address any concerns you may have in your recovery phase.
+- All patients will need to attend two follow-up consultations: one at 6 weeks and one at 6 months.
+This is to check on their results and to address any concerns they may have in their recovery phase.
 These consultations are free of charge.

 Safety and Complications

-In normal circumstances there is no health risk associated with BodyTite™.
-One of our doctors will assess your suitability at your initial consultation.
+In normal circumstances, there is no health risk associated with BodyTite™.
+One of our doctors will assess suitability at the initial consultation.

-Minor bruising or discomfort may occur in the first 24 hours.
-Antibiotics are given for five days after the procedure to prevent infection.
+Minor bruising or discomfort may occur in the first 24 hours and antibiotics are given for five days after the procedure to prevent infection.